MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/add-users/add-users.md

 You must be a global, license, or a user admin to add users and assign licenses.
 For more information, see [About admin roles](../../admin/add-users/about-admin-roles.md).

-## Add user in simplified admin center view
+## Add a user in the simplified admin center view

 If you're seeing this page in the admin center, you're on the admin center simplified view.
 Follow the steps below to add a user.